mylogin/sitemap/README.md

  ...
 (CA certificate in base64 encoding) ...
  -----END CERTIFICATE-----
 ```
 sequences.
 Before, between, and after the certificates text is allowed which can be used e.g. for descriptions of the certificates.
 (Taken from OpenSSL man).
+Example: `/path/to/file`

 #### ca_cert_dir_path
 Points to a directory containing CA certificates in PEM format.
 The files each contain one CA certificate.
 The files are looked up by the CA subject name hash value, which must hence be available.
 If more than one CA certificate with the same name hash value exist, the extension must be different (e.g. 9d66eef0.0, 9d66eef0.1 etc).
 The search is performed in the ordering of the extension number, regardless of other properties of the certificates.
 Use the c_rehash utility to create the necessary links.
 (Taken from OpenSSL man).
 If `ca_cert_file_path` is defined, this option will be ignored.
+Example: `/path/to/dir`